twellspring/aws-saas-factory-identity-and-routing-with-eks-and-istio/README.md

     ./deploy-userpools.sh
     ```

     This [script](./deploy-userpools.sh) deploys Cognito User Pools for two (2) example tenants: tenanta and tenantb.
 Within each User Pool.
 The script will ask for passwords that will be set for each user.
+Save these passwords for use when logging in to the sites.

     The script also generates the following YAML files for OIDC proxy configuration which will be deployed in the next step: